gorevdaun/StartOnLogonTask/ReadMe.md

 ## 💡 Tip

 This script can be reused for any other application that you want to start with admin rights at user logon — just change the APP_PATH.

+## Deletion

+1. Press Win + R, type taskschd.msc and press Enter.
+2. In the left panel, click Task Scheduler Library.
+3. Find your task (AjazzStartOnLogon by default) in the middle list.
+4. Right-click the task and choose Delete.